 He shaved and flushed the butts, stitched all together

 The whole poem builds towards this line, as onlookers are left agog when they see his handiwork.
-In Greek mythology Midas was a king who could turn anything he touched to gold.
-This didn’t work out so well for him, but in modern day parlance the Midas touch suggests someone with a talent for making money, or a gift for doing something extremely well.
+In Greek mythology, Midas was a king who could turn anything he touched into gold.
+This didn’t work out so well for him, but in modern-day parlance, the Midas touch suggests someone with a talent for making money or a gift for doing something extremely well.
 Heaney has thus used this allusion to make us appreciate the thatcher’s skill.